 - If you work in a school, it might mean having a conversation that shows you care, and making a plan together for managing overwhelming feelings

 - If you run a child bereavement service, it might mean raising awareness of how you support children and young people to find the language to describe and understand their grief.

 How you can get involved

 Families can share on social media how you #SayTheWords to talk about your feelings, ask for support and remember the person who has died.

 Services can share examples of the creative activities you use to help children and young people #SayTheWords and communicate with their family and friends.

 Schools can request a lesson plan from Grief Encounter or use the CBN Growing in Grief Awareness audit tool to think through how they support grieving pupils and get in touch with their local bereavement service.

 Download the logos and social media assets here

 International Children's Grief Awareness Day

-The Week kicks off with Children’s Grief Awareness Day on 17 November, a global day designed to help us all become more aware of the needs of grieving children — and of the benefits they obtain through the support of others.
+The Week finished with Children’s Grief Awareness Day on 21 November, a global day designed to help us all become more aware of the needs of grieving children — and of the benefits they obtain through the support of others.